AdobeDocs/genstudio.en/help/user-guide/insights/channels.md

 ---
 title: Channels overview
-description: See an overview of customer engagement, budget, and expenditures for marketing campaigns and asset performance in Adobe GenStudio for Performance Marketers.
+description: See an overview of customer engagement, performance, budget, and expenditures for marketing campaigns in Adobe GenStudio for Performance Marketers.
-level: Intermediate
 feature: Insights, Channels
 ---